RetroMaine/QA-RAG-Application/README.md

 3. **Embeds** each chunk into a vector database (Chroma) using a lightweight HuggingFace model.
 4. **Retrieves** the top-K most relevant chunks for any user query.
 5. **Generates** a natural-language answer by sending the retrieved context + question to Google’s Gemini LLM.
-6. **Exposes** everything via a Streamlit “dashboard” so end-users (or recruiters/technical reviewers) can upload a PDF, wait a few seconds for embeddings, then ask questions in plain English.
+6. **Exposes** everything via a Streamlit “dashboard” so end-users can upload a PDF, wait a few seconds for embeddings, then ask questions in plain English.

 By the end of this project, you can demonstrate: